metricly/metricly-docs/content/api/api-users.md

 ### Response Body

-The following Response Body includes a full user template that shows the changes made.
+The following response body includes a full user template that shows the changes made.

 ```
 {